Back to Delaware

 Task Force

-A group created to study a specific issue or problem.
+A temporary group created to study a specific issue and make recommendations.

 Limits and Unknowns